tasket/wyng-backup/README.md

 ### Status

-Public release v0.3 with a range of features including:
+Public release with a range of features including:

- - Incremental backups of Linux logical volumes
+ - Incremental backups of Linux logical volumes from Btrfs, XFS and Thin-provisioned LVM

  - Supported destinations: Local filesystem, Virtual machine or SSH host